Hot Air Ballooning in Fiction!

-How can someone become a balloon pilot?
+How do you become a balloon pilot?

 A balloon pilot either flying a hot air balloon or a gas balloon must have the same training and certifications as fixed winged or helicopter pilots.
 A certificate is issued only after training, a written test, and a flight test administered by the FAA.